Emergency Dentistry – Palm Bay, FL

-Call our office ASAP if you or a loved one have had a tooth knocked out.
+Call our dental office ASAP if you or a loved one have had a tooth knocked out.
 Getting prompt care is the key to successful reattachment.
 In fact, teeth that are not treated within 2 hours usually cannot be reattached.
-Immediately after the injury occurs, rinse the knocked out tooth under water, being careful not to touch the root or damage its sensitive cells.
-Store the tooth in a cup or milk or water until you can make it to the office.
+Immediately after the injury occurs, rinse the knocked-out tooth under water, being careful not to touch the root or damage its sensitive cells.
+Store the tooth in a cup of milk or water until you can make it to the dental office.

 Can a toothache get better on its own?

 Usually not.
 A good rule of thumb is this: healthy teeth do not hurt.
 If you are experiencing a toothache, get in touch with our dental office right away.
 An infection in a tooth can quickly worsen and spread throughout your body, putting your overall health at risk.